FeatureBaseDB/tools/imagine/README.md

 Set values are computed using `apophenia.Weighted`, with `seed` equal to the row number, and `id` equal to the column number.

-Mutex/BSI: Mutex and BSI fields both generate a single value in their range.
+Mutex/Int: Mutex and int fields both generate a single value in their range.
 Linear values are computed using `row` 0, `iter` 0, and are computed as `min + U % (max - min)`.
 (For a mutex, the minimum value is always 0.)
 Zipf values are computed using iterated values for `row` 0 as inputs to another